RaHarsH/macbook-3d-model-animation/README.md

 - **Sheriyans Coding School**
 - **Harsh Vandana Sharma (Harsh Bhaiya)**

-Their resources and mentorship played a crucial role in bringing this project to life.
+Their resources and mentorship played a crucial role in bringing this project to life

----
+---life.